 This story has been updated to include a statement from Miami University.

-In a statement to The Miami Student Tuesday, April 11, Alecia Lipton, associate director of media relations, wrote the university does not support unionization, but they respect the rights of the librarians to organize.
+In a statement to The Miami Student Tuesday, April 11, Alecia Lipton, associate director of media relations, wrote that Knight was a valued member of the community.

 Enjoy what you're reading?

 According to the lawsuit’s filing, Osborne requested a statistical report from Knight in January 2021.
 In February that year, Knight sent Osborne a draft of the report, which Osborne circulated despite Knight’s warnings that it was not ready to be shared.
 After Osborne received “negative comments from the recipients of the report about the accuracy of the data,” the filing alleged that he “set out to destroy William.”

 “William’s workload, which was already in excess of 60 hours per week, immediately increased dramatically with the new requirements to validate and explain every step to Carpenter,” the lawsuit reads.
 “William communicated with the Provost to request a reduction in his workload, which was denied.”

 In emails obtained by The Miami Student last summer as part of its investigation into Osborne’s resignation, Knight shared his history of depression with Osborne in a March 19 email and said he was aware that Osborne wasn’t satisfied with his performance.

 “I am aware that my work over the past few weeks has not been acceptable to you and has caused you to lose trust in me as a senior leader in Academic Affairs,” Knight wrote.
 “With this in mind I am thinking it is in the best interests of all of us if I seek new employment at another university.”